17 Cub Cadet Starting Problems and Possible Fixes

 15. Faulty Charging System

-A defective charging system may not directly prevent the mower from starting, but it can do so through the battery.
+A defective charging system may not directly prevent the mower from starting but can do so through the battery.

 Your mower’s ignition system requires a charged battery with at least 12.7 volts to ignite.
 If the malfunctioning charging system creates a weak battery, the mowing vehicle won’t start.